kienerj/sdf-viewer/README.md

 ## Features

-* tabular display of record in the file including all properties
+* tabular display of records in the file including all properties
 * resizeable chemical structure image column
 * row index column
+* selected rows can be copy & pasted into Excel (Structure as SMILES)

 ## Miscellaneous